onzfonz/comp227/src/content/3/en/part3a.md

 The id parameter from the route is passed to our application but the `find` method does not find a matching task.

-To further our investigation, we also add a console log inside the comparison function passed to the `find` method.
+To further our investigation, we also add a `console.log` inside the comparison function passed to the `find` method.
 To do this, we have to get rid of the compact arrow function syntax `task => task.id === id`, and use the syntax with an explicit return statement:

 ```js